Chamu Chibhabha: International career

 Chibhabha made a duck on international debut, against New Zealand during the 2005–06 Videocon Tri–Series.
 Chibhabha has also played first class matches for Mashonaland, and earned a recall to the national side in April 2006, when the team toured West Indies.
 In the first ODI, he top scored with 55, but his six overs cost thirty runs, and Zimbabwe lost by five wickets.

 Chibhabha showed excellent talent during the Indian tour of Zimbabwe in 2015.
 He was the highest run scorer in the twenty20 series and Zimbabwe won their first Twenty20 International against India.
 He top scored in this match with 67 and earned man of the match and man of the series as well.

 In July 2016 he was named in Zimbabwe's Test squad for their series against New Zealand.
 On 28 July 2016 he made his Test debut for Zimbabwe against New Zealand.
 He played in the most ODIs for Zimbabwe before making his Test debut.

 He's also having the joint record for taking the most catches by a substitute fielder in a T20I innings, along with Jeetan Patel, Eoin Morgan, Hashim Amla, Johnson Charles and Jonathan Carter.

 In June 2018, he was named in a Board XI team for warm-up fixtures ahead of the 2018 Zimbabwe Tri-Nation Series.

 Chibhabha was the last batsman, and the only Zimbabwe player, to be out handled the ball in an international match, before that mode of dismissal was abolished in 2017.

-Following an almost two-year absence from Test cricket, Zimbabwe would schedule West Indian cricket team in Zimbabwe in 2022–23 to be played in February 2023, and Chibhabha would be named in the squad, going on to play his first test in five and a half years in the 1st Test.
+Following an almost two-year absence from Test cricket, Zimbabwe played a two-Test series against West Indies in February 2023, and Chibhabha played his first Test in five and a half years in the First Test.